LATS-DAO/Lats-Core/README.md

 ### Coin Specs

-$Lats coin (PivX fork) is a gift to Latvia and the Latvian online community, & 1st stage development was self-funded by 9 Latvian and 1 Italian business owner who liked the idea.

-The meaning of "Lats" > it is the name of the national currency that Latvia gave away after joining the economical alliance of the EU (good or bad > not for us to decide).
+$Lats coin (PivX fork) is a layer 1 cryptocurrency.
+The meaning of "Lats" = it is the name of the national currency that Latvia gave away after joining the economic alliance of the EU (good or bad > not for us to decide).

 Coin Specs:
 <ul>